AjinkyaDeshpande39/ObjectDetection/README.md

-# 🚗 Vehicle detection, Tracking, Number plate recognition, Speed calculation all on RaspberryPi B4 model. 🍓
+# 🚗 Vehicle detection, Tracking, Number plate recognition, Speed calculation on RaspberryPi B4 model. 🍓

 In this project, we used model developed by https://github.com/DoubangoTelecom/ultimateALPR-SDK This repository contains model for Windowns, linux, android and Raspbian OS.
 The model is very fast and can be used for real time applications with some modifications.